MidnightCoder06/public-transit-navigator/redux.md

 Before the toolkit it was more complicated to deal with: connecting our React component to the Redux store by receiving state (e.g. via mapStateToProps) and dispatches an action (e.g. via mapDispatchToProps).

+React's new "hooks" APIs give function components the ability to use local component state, execute side effects, and more.
+React also lets us write custom hooks, which let us extract reusable hooks to add our own behavior on top of React's built-in hooks.

+React Redux includes its own custom hook APIs, which allow your React components to subscribe to the Redux store and dispatch actions.

+We recommend using the React-Redux hooks API as the default approach in your React components.

+The existing connect API still works and will continue to be supported, but the hooks API is simpler and works better with TypeScript.

+These hooks were first added in v7.1.0.

 ==

 describe('My Connected React-Redux Component', () => {